With excitement over the imminent opening of China, Hong Kong which is already “open” has been ignored. So, should you visit Hong Kong in 2023?

 On leaving the airport I was greeted by more “mask security”, as well as to being told not so politely that the previous smoking area was now gone and you cannot smoke anywhere at Hong Kong International Airport.
 No one at this point had been particularly polite.

 On arrival at the hotel I was chastised because my mask was not on properly and then told I would have to sign a sheet that said I would be fined 500 HKD ($70) if I tested positive for Covid-19.
-To avoid any risk, I probably won’t take a test, particularly as I have no les than 5 shots of various vaccine combinations.
+To avoid any risk, I probably won’t take a test, particularly as I have no fewer than five shots of various vaccines.

-Covid-19 again unlike other places still dominates the news, as well as the overall narrative, with public service broadcasts telling the elderly to get vaccinated.
+Unlike other places, Covid-19 still dominates the news, as well as the overall narrative, with public service broadcasts telling the elderly to get vaccinated.
 Hong Kong has struggled to get its older population to take the vaccine, again something that has nothing to do with the policies of mainland China.

-Essentially while the border is open it is simply for citizens, or residents and at a limited number of crossings and with a quota.
+While the border is open, it is really only for citizens and residents and at a limited number of crossings and with a quota.
 The Hong Kong – China border is unlikely to be welcoming hordes of tourists for the foreseeable future.

 Hong Kong in 2023 – Nightlife and Entertainment